Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Test_cases.rst

 .. note::

-  ``rsa`` is an optional package, please see installation guildelines to add it.
+  ``rsa`` is an optional package, please see installation guidelines to add it.

 +--------------------------+--------------------------+